Table of contents

 The Biological Reality of Longevity

 Whether dental implants remain permanent depends heavily on the health of the surrounding tissues.
 We often warn patients about a condition called peri-implantitis.
 Much like gum disease (periodontitis) can cause you to lose a healthy natural tooth, peri-implantitis is an inflammatory condition that can cause the bone around an implant to recede.
 If the bone support is lost, the "permanent" implant can become loose and eventually fail.
+Please read our guide on can dental implants be removed to learn more about this dental topic today.

 To ensure your implants last a lifetime, you must maintain a rigorous oral hygiene routine.
 This includes: